 Looking for something a little different for everyday snacking or Super Bowl entertaining?
-This baked cauliflower bites recipe, with hummus and feta tucked inside should do the trick!
+These baked cauliflower bites, with hummus and feta tucked inside should do the trick!
+48 calories and 1 Weight Watchers Freestyle SP.
 Thank you to Sabra for helping me to share this recipe with you.

-When sports are on TV…really, any sport will do (I am equal opportunity watcher)…that’s a cue to bust out the snacks.
+When sports are on TV…really, any sport will do (I am equal opportunity watcher)…that’s a cue to bust out the snacks, like these Baked Cauliflower Bites with Hummus & Feta.
 Because I just seem to cheer better when I’m fueled up on finger food.
 This week, of course, it’s all about the Super Bowl, but healthy snacks are a focus at our house year round.
 After school snacking, watching sports snacking, post-workout snacking or just fuel-me-up-between-meals snacking.

 And that brings us to our Week 5 challenge for the Healthy New Year Challenge

 To recap, in Week 1 Liz and I focused on Boosting Protein at Breakfast to Fuel Your Day, in Week 2 we added in the challenge of Go Ethnic at Dinner, in Week 3 we challenged you to Try a New Lean Protein and Week 4 was all about reducing sodium with citrus.

 THIS WEEK’S GOAL IS…HEALTHY SNACKING (for the Super Bowl and other times)